While Big Shots shines with its intuitive controls and varied enemies, it falls slightly short in long-term progression compared to typical roguelites

 When it comes to VR games, there's a fine line between a fun experience and something that genuinely pulls you in, making you forget the real world exists for a while.
 Big Shots on Meta Quest manages to do just that; it's a game that brings the action right up to your face, quite literally.
 With its blend of roguelite elements, intense gunplay, and colorful presentation, Big Shots offers an experience that's as vibrant as it is challenging.

-Follow me on Meta and get this game with a 15% discount using my Big Shots referral code.
+Get this game with a 10% discount using my Big Shots affiliate code

 At its core, Big Shots is all about the thrill of the shootout.
 You play as a mech pilot thrown into a series of procedurally generated arenas, facing off against waves of enemies that get tougher and more numerous as you progress culminating with a boss fight at the end.